Full Product Search

 In Ovo Electroporation

-If the target is a specific part of neural tube, we recommend a combination of:
+If, however, one wishes to target a specific (smaller) part of Neural Tube, we recommend a combination of:

 - CUY611 series (or CUY613 series) and

-Initially, the CUY611 series was designed for gene transfection into the neural tube.
-With the CUY611 series, a pair of electrodes held by an electrode holder CUY580 must be moved downwards in a long vertical line by a manipulator and will be placed on the target part of the embryo.
+With the CUY611 series, a pair of electrodes (held by an electrode holder CUY580) is moved downwards in a long vertical line by a manipulator and placed on the target part of the embryo.

 Some clients, however, who have to contend with a large number of samples on a daily basis find it difficult to manipulate a pair of electrodes vertically.
 Such clients prefer to move the pair of electrodes horizontally.
 The CUY613 series was designed for such clients.